 Acid Rain

-Acid rain is a phenomenon when natural rainfall water mixes with toxic chemicals in the air.
+Acid rain is when natural rainfall water mixes with toxic chemicals in the air.
 These chemicals are usually nitrogen dioxide or sulfur dioxide.
 Consequently, there’s an imbalance in the rainwater’s pH levels.
-Thus, the toxic water reaching the earth degrades the quality of the soil and contaminates the water table.
+Thus, the toxic water reaching the Earth degrades the quality of the soil and contaminates the water table.
 As a result of this, the crop and water quality go down.
-This eventually affects the health of humans, animals, and nature in general.
+This eventually affects the health of humans, animals, and nature.

 Solving the Air Pollution Crisis

 If you are concerned about the state of the air we breathe, there are many things you can do to fix it.
-Just by making minor changes to your daily habits, you can make major contributions in the long run.
-In short, renewable energy is our friend, and we need to burn as less fossil fuel as possible.
+You can make major contributions in the long run by making minor changes to your daily habits.
+In short, renewable energy is our friend, and we need to burn as little fossil fuel as possible.

 For individuals, some of these solutions are:

-- Consider planting more trees.
+• Consider planting more trees.
 They absorb carbon dioxide and help in controlling global warming.
-Organize social events that involve planting saplings.
-Moreover, request schools to add tree planting as a part of the school curriculum.
+Organize social events that involve planting trees and request schools to add tree planting to the curriculum.

 At the industrial and organizational levels, some solutions are: